 Flood in Botswana

 In late February 2025, Botswana faced significant flooding following several days of sustained heavy rainfall.
-The resulting inundation impacted various regions, with the capital city, Gaborone, and its surrounding districts among the hardest hit.
+The resulting inundation impacted various regions, with the capital city, Gaborone, and its surrounding districts being among the hardest hit.

 Authorities noted that challenges related to urban drainage infrastructure may have contributed to water accumulation in some of the most affected low-lying areas.